Curious about options trading … but unclear about how it works or how to get started?

 Options are contracts that give you the option to purchase or sell an underlying asset at an agreed-upon price on or before a specified date.

-The word option is key, though.
+The word option is key.
 You have permission to buy or sell, but you don’t have to go through with the purchase.

 How Does Options Trading Work?

-Options trading has some similarities to buying and selling stocks, but some important differences, too…
+Options trading has similarities to trading stocks and some important differences, too…

 Long vs. Short Options

-Like with trading stocks, options offer up the chance to go long or short.
-To better help you understand, let’s go over the two key types of options.
+Like with trading stocks, options traders can go long or short.
+Let’s cover the two key types of options.

-With a call option, the future’s looking bright.
-With this type of option, you’re banking on the price of the asset going up.
+With a call option, you’re banking the asset’s price will go up.

-For example, let’s say you want to purchase an asset.
-You might want to lock in the trade at $10 per share, but you believe that it could go a lot higher.
+For example, say you want to purchase an asset.
+You might want to lock in the trade at $10 per share but believe it could go much higher.

-With the call option, you can make the call.
-You have the ability to go through with the purchase at any point in the duration of the contract, and the premium acts as a down payment.
-However, if you don’t exercise the option, that premium won’t be returned.
+With the call option, you make the call.
+You can go through with the purchase at any point in the duration of the contract.
+But if you don’t exercise the option, you don’t get the premium back.

-By buying a put option, you’ll be granted the right to sell the asset in question at any time within a predetermined period.
+By buying a put option, you’re granted the right to sell the asset in question at any time within a predetermined period.

-The idea here is that if the value goes down dramatically and dips below the strike price, you can still get this agreed-upon price and keep the difference in profits.
+The idea is that if the value drops dramatically and dips below the strike price, you still get the agreed-upon price and keep the difference in profits.

-Once again, a put option also requires a premium.
-If you choose not to go through with the option, you’ll be out this amount.
+This also requires a premium that you lose should you choose not to go through with the option.

 Reading Options Tables

-Here’s a little guide to some of the common columns you’ll see on an options table and what they mean…
+Options tables can be confusing at first.
+But it’s not all so bad.
+Here’s a guide to some common columns on an options table and what they mean…

-OpSym: Short for “Option Symbol.”
-This is where you’ll find the basics: the ticker, the date of contract maturity, strike price, and whether it’s a call or put option (specified with a C or P).
+OpSym: Short for option symbol.
+This is where you’ll find the ticker, the date of contract maturity, strike price, and whether it’s a call or put option (specified with a C or P).

 Net change: The price change since the close of the last trading day.

-The higher the IV Bid/Ask, the bigger the amount of time premium built into the price of the option.
+Implied Volatility Bid/Ask (IV Bid/Ask): Potential future volatility, based on factors like the option’s current price and time until expiration.
+The higher the IV bid/ask, the bigger the amount of time premium built into the option’s price.

 Volume: How many contracts are changing hands.
-Options with larger movement and volume tend to have a tighter bid/ask spread, since there’s a lot more competition to buy and sell them.
+Options with larger movement and volume tend to have a tighter bid/ask spread since there’s more competition to buy and sell them.

-Open Interest: Also called “OI.”
-Here, you can find out how many contracts have been opened but not yet cashed in or sold.
+Open Interest (OI): Here, you can find how many contracts have been opened but not yet cashed in or sold.

-Delta: This column helps you figure out the potential exposure of the underlying asset to price shifts, measured in values from 1.0 to -1.0 or 100 to -100.
+Delta: Potential exposure of the underlying asset to price shifts, measured in values from 1.0 to -1.0 or 100 to -100.

-Gamma: A monitor of the rate at which delta changes.
-It’s expressed as a percentage, and follows the delta based on the underlying asset’s movements.
+Gamma: A monitor of the rate at which delta changes, expressed as a percentage.

 Vega: How much the option contract’s price reacts to a percent change in the I/V.

 Theta: This tracks the degrading value of options based on approaching expiration dates.
-It’s shown as a negative number and demonstrates how much the option’s value will decrease as time goes on.
+It’s a negative number and shows how much the option’s value will decrease over time.

 Strike: Strike price, or the price that’s been set to buy or sell the security.